 - Night 4: Mt Isa, QLD

 Along the Matilda Way, the Outback Way

-From Toowoomba to Bacarldine, the Darling Downs landscape is dry, barren – and miserable.
+From Toowoomba to Barcaldine, the Darling Downs landscape is dry, barren – and miserable.
 My judgment is probably too harsh because the moody weather did not help.
 The truth is that almost all the trees have been decimated to make room for the vast grain fields.
-This section of the Matilda Way is a testament of how intensive agriculture can drastically alter our landscape.
+This section of the Matilda Way is a testament to how intensive agriculture can drastically alter our landscape.

 We spotted two mobs of emus along the Matilda Way.
 The last time we had seen a wild emu was three years ago, during our road trip from Melbourne to Adelaide.

 In Roma, we had a break at the Big Rig Tourist Centre’s cafe where the food was delicious and fresh.
 Little did we know, it would be one of the few nice meals we would have during the trip.

 In Tambo, we stopped to get some fuel and stretch our legs.
 I spotted on the side of the road a bottle tree, which is typical of a scrub country.